Treaty of Brest-Litovsk: Territorial cessions in Eastern Europe

 The occupation of the western part of the former Russian Empire ultimately proved a costly blunder for Berlin, as over one million German troops lay sprawled out from Poland nearly to the Caspian Sea, all idle and depriving Germany of badly needed manpower in France.
 The hopes of using Ukraine's grain and coal proved abortive; in addition, the local population became increasingly hostile to the occupation.
 Revolts and guerrilla warfare began breaking out all over the occupied territory, many of them inspired by Bolshevik agents.
 German troops also had to intervene in the Finnish Civil War, and Ludendorff became increasingly concerned that his troops were being affected by propaganda emanating from Moscow, which was one of the reasons he was reluctant to transfer divisions to the Western Front.
 The attempt at establishing an independent Ukrainian state under German guidance was unsuccessful as well.
 However, Ludendorff completely ruled out the idea of marching on Moscow and Petrograd to remove the Bolshevik government from power.

 Germany transferred hundreds of thousands of veteran troops to the Western Front for the 1918 Spring Offensive, which shocked the Allied Powers but ultimately failed.
 Some Germans later blamed the occupation for significantly weakening the Spring Offensive.
 The Germans began slowly but steadily withdrawing personnel from the occupied territories from east to west as the troop transfers to the Western Front continued throughout 1918.
 Local independence movements, particularly those based in what is now Belarus and Ukraine, moved in to fill the void the Germans left behind and established themselves in the newly freed territories.

 Belarus and Ukraine became independent, while Poland, Estonia, Livonia, and Courland become protectorates of the German Empire.
 Later, Bessarabia united with Romania.

 Russia lost 34% of its population, 54% of its industrial land, 89% of its coalfields, and 26% of its railways.
 Russia was also fined 6 billion marks.

 Territorial cessions in the Caucasus

-At the insistence of Talaat Pasha, the treaty declared that the Ottoman Empire surrendered to Russia in the Russo-Turkish War (1877–1878), specifically Ardahan, Kars, and Batumi, were to be returned.
+At the insistence of Talaat Pasha, the treaty declared that the territory the Ottoman Empire surrendered to Russia in the Russo-Turkish War (1877–1878), specifically Ardahan, Kars, and Batumi, were to be returned.
 At the time of the treaty, this territory was under the effective control of Armenian and Georgian forces.

 Paragraph 3 of Article IV of the treaty stated that:

 The districts of Ardahan, Kars, and Batum will likewise and without delay be cleared of Russian troops.
 Russia will not interfere in the reorganization of the national and international relations of these districts, but leave it to the population of these districts to carry out this reorganization in agreement with the neighbouring states, especially with the Ottoman Empire.

-Armenia, Azerbaijan and Georgia rejected the treaty and instead declared independence.
+Armenia, Azerbaijan, and Georgia rejected the treaty and instead declared independence.
 They formed the short-lived Transcaucasian Democratic Federative Republic.